-During the late summer of 2015, agency staff members documented a largescale bluetongue outbreak in District 1.
+During the late summer of 2015 and 2021, agency staff members documented a large-scale bluetongue and EHD outbreak in District 1.
 In certain areas, WDFW received many reports of large numbers of dead deer.
-The extraordinary bluetongue outbreak in 2015 was brought about by the severe drought in northeast Washington.
-No outbreak was detected in subsequent years, and it's hard to predict when the next outbreak may occur.
-More information about bluetongue can be found here.
+The bluetongue outbreak in both years was brought about by the severe drought in northeast Washington.
+The summer of 2022 was much wetter than 2015 or 2021, and there was no disease outbreak.
+Summer 2023 has been drier than 2022 and it's still too early to predict if bluetongue or EHD will make an appearance, the potential for an outbreak is always possible.
+Hunters may consider reviewing the Department's bluetongue and EHD resources for further information.
+TO TURNICION.